 Treatment of Whiplash

 Whiplash can be extremely painful so it requires pain management, typically through the use of medications.
 Other things are also helpful to reduce pain after this type of injury.
 It is helpful to rest the neck and back for the first day after an injury occurs.
 Applying ice or heat to the area could provide some comfort.
 Prescription muscle relaxants or injections might be necessary to help the pain subside.

 In addition to medication, you may need to undergo some rehabilitative physical therapy.
 Specific types of exercises can improve movement and increase range of motion.
 In some instances the neck needs to remain stabilized.
 This is done with the use of a foam collar.
 The collar provides support for the neck and head and prevents you from making fast movements that could further damage the area.
 Alternative treatments may be helpful such as acupuncture, massage or chiropractic treatment.

 Contact Us Today

 If you were seriously injured in a rear-end collision you may be entitled to compensation.
 It is helpful to seek guidance from an experienced personal injury attorney in Atlanta.
-Contact the legal team at The Bader Law Firm to assist you in obtaining the compensation you deserve for your injuries and damages.
+Contact the legal team at Bader Scott Injury Lawyers to assist you in obtaining the compensation you deserve for your injuries and damages.